INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 There is thermal clothing rental available at reception.

-Santa Claus Village Hotel carries many different sizes, from children size 80 to adult size 3XL.
+Santa Claus hotel in Lapland carries many different sizes, from children size 80 to adult size 3XL.
 The same for the winter boots.

 If you rent the set, thermal suit + winter boots, the price is 20€ for the first day and 5€ for each following day.